-2019 application review context
+2020 application review context

-We received 78 complete proposals from students to work in participating AGeS2 Geochronology labs using a wide range of techniques, including U-Pb TIMS and LA-ICP-MS, cosmogenic nuclides, luminescence, 40 Ar/39 Ar, Rb/Sr, Uranium-series, and (U-Th)/He geochronology.
-In all, the AGeS2 Program was able to fund 20 proposals at an average cost of \$8,186 this year.
+We received 69 complete proposals from students to work in participating AGeS2 Geochronology labs using a wide range of techniques.
+In all, the AGeS2 Program was able to fund 18 proposals at an average cost of \$8,364 this year.
 This was a difficult decision, as there were many excellent and deserving proposals.
 The panel was unanimous in its support of the rankings and awards.

 The review committee was composed of ten geochronology experts with a broad range of backgrounds familiar with the application of geochronologic techniques.
 Conflicts of interest were addressed openly at the start of the review process.
 Proposals and reviewer comments are inaccessible for conflicted reviewers.
 Decision-making during review used an open and consensus-based two-stage approach.
 At least 2 members of the review committee scored each proposal with the rubric of review criteria, and the two scores (normalized to each panelist's mean review score) were summed, yielding a ranked list of projects.
-This phase was followed by panel discussion and identification of 30 proposals to each receive 2 additional reviews.
-Following this second stage of more intense review, proposal scores were again normalized, and a second panel discussion was held to finalize the ranking of proposals..
-The top 20 proposals in this ranked list were funded.
-To maximize the number of proposals and breadth of science supported, some proposals were supported at 90% of the requested funding level.
+This phase was followed by panel discussion and identification of 28 proposals to each receive 2 additional reviews.
+Following this second stage of more intense review, proposal scores were again normalized, and a second panel discussion was held to finalize the ranking of proposals.
+The top 18 proposals in this ranked list were funded.
+To maximize the number of proposals and breadth of science supported, most proposals were supported at 90% of the requested funding level.

-All proposals were evaluated by the reviewers and awarded points according to the following metrics, which were available on the AGeS2 website throughout the application process:
+All proposals were evaluated by the reviewers and awarded points according to the following metrics associated with the proposal's Intellectual Merit and Broader Impacts.
+These criteria were available on the AGeS2 website throughout the application process: